Nakajima-Foundation/ownplate/docs/PITCH.md

 ## What we learned

 We have interviewed several restaurant owners, and found out that many of them have started to-go services, but they don't know how to use technologies, and still rely on phone calls and papers.
-This is not only inefficient but also involves various unnecessry contacts, such
+This is not only inefficient but also involves various unnecessry contacts:

-- customers touches door handles when they come in to pick up
+- customers touch door handles when they come in to pick up
-- staffs touche customers' credit cards during the payment process
+- staffs touch customers' credit cards during the payment processes
-- customers touch the pen during the payment process
+- customers touch pens during the payment processes

 One alternative is a food delivery service like UberEats, but it involves a third party (which increases the risk of contamination) and requires a very high transaction fee (15% to 30% + credit card fee), which is too expensive for already low-margin food businesses.